The science of work, how we work, and how we experience work

 I have a modest start on Google Scholar & ResearchGate.

-Preparing Framing the return: Data, stories, and lessons on remote, hybrid, and on-site work for SIOP ’26
+SIOP26 panelist on Framing the return: Data, stories, and lessons on remote, hybrid, and on-site work; my focus is on the great return-to-office clash.

-Published How AI is reshaping work and human psychology for The AI Edge, Loyola University.
+How AI is reshaping work and human psychology.

 Society for Industrial-Organizational Psychology

-Co-chair the Next-Gen IO Psychologists committee, to bridge the awareness gap about IO psychology career paths
+Co-chair the Next-Gen IO Psychology workgroup, to bridge the awareness gap in IO psychology career paths

 Data Visualization Society